Alireza Arafi: Al-Mustafa International University

-When Arafi was the head of Almostafa institute from 2009 and 2018.
-Almostafa Institute is a religious educational centre for "spreading the ideology of Islamic Republic" and "spreading Shia Islam".
-Arafi claims that in 8 years in Almostafa institute they have successfully been able to convert 50 million people to become Shia.
-A claim which is regarded by many experts as "unbelievable and unachievable."
+From 2009 to 2018, Arafi was the head of Al-Mustafa International University, a religious educational centre for "spreading the ideology of Islamic Republic" and "spreading Shia Islam".
+Arafi claimed that in eight years the institute had converted 50 million people to Shia, a claim regarded by many experts as "unbelievable and unachievable."
+As of 2020, Arafi said that around 40,000 non-Iranian seminarians were studying in Iran, and that a further 80,000 students had graduated from Al-Mustafa International University over the years.